Project0rigin/real_time_data_harvester/README.md

 ## Description

 This repository is dedicated to a powerful market scanning tool designed to identify arbitrage opportunities across multiple exchanges.
-By analyzing real-time price data, the scanner effectively pinpoints discrepancies and potential profit points in the market.
+By analyzing real-time price data, the Data collector effectively pinpoints discrepancies and potential profit points in the market.

 ## Table of Contents